Short-range nuclear forces in singlet channels: Useful integrals for subleading -matrix

 \section{Useful integrals for subleading $T$-matrix}

-We briefly describe the computations of the integrals stemming from insertions of subleading counterterms into the LO $T$-matrix, such as Eqs.\eqref{eqn_T1B}, \eqref{eqn_T2S}, \eqref{eqn_T2E} and \eqref{eqn_T2epsilon}.
-Note that the rather formal results shown here are not entirely independent of the regulator and we do not use the expressions derived here in the numerical calculations.
-However, they have enough mathematical rigor to illustrate how renormalization is carried out.
+We briefly describe the computations of the integrals stemming from insertions of subleading counterterms into the LO $T$-matrix, such as Eqs.\eqref{eqn_T1B}, \eqref{eqn_T2S}, \eqref{eqn_T2E}, and \eqref{eqn_T2epsilon}.
+Note that the results shown here are only formal expressions for a generic regulator in the large $\Lambda$-limit.

-When evaluating $(1 + T^{(0)}G) V_S^{(1)} (G T^{(0)} + 1)$~\eqref{eqn_T1B}, we need to know the following integral
+When evaluating $(1 + T^{(0)}G) V_S^{(1)} (G T^{(0)} + 1)$~\eqref{eqn_T1B}, we need to know the following integral:

 By differentiating with respect to $\vec{x}$ on both sides of Eq.~\eqref{eqn_psikx} and letting $\vec{x} = 0$ in the end, one finds